-Despite the positive long-term growth prospects for our markets they can be – certainly in the short and medium term – negatively impacted by factors outside our control.
+Notwithstanding the positive long-term growth prospects for our markets they can be – certainly in the short and medium term – negatively impacted by factors outside our control.
 Such factors include for example general or regional geopolitical developments, such as energy policies, political unrest, piracy, government-imposed trade barriers and volatility in the energy and commodities markets.
-In recent years, in particular the latter has strongly manifested itself in terms of substantially lower energy and other commodity prices, which has impacted activity levels in particular in the oil and gas sector, as well as in countries which are dependent on this sector for income.

 Boskalis aims to respond as effectively as possible to both positive and negative developments in individual markets, through a global spread of its activities, an extensive and versatile fleet operating out of various international locations, and strong positions in its core markets.
 Moreover, our activities are largely focused on the development, construction, installation and maintenance of infrastructure, which means that longer-term developments will generally outweigh short-term economic fluctuations.